 A large kitchen remains packed with a wide variety of appliances to carry out cooking processes.
-There are other equipment that help with dishwashing and cleaning.
+There is other equipment that helps with dishwashing and cleaning.
 All of this together raise the kitchen temperature to a level which is unsafe for the staff working there.
 During summers, increased temperatures cause even more trouble, which is simply unbearable.
 Besides, normal kitchen temperature also has a negative effect on the restaurant’s business.

 Not keeping the kitchen temperature within the optimum range can reduce the productivity of employees and cause accidents.

-Fumes, Smoke and Grease:
+Fumes, Smoke, and Grease:

 Cooking fills the air in the kitchen with particulate matter from smoke and grease.
 The suspended particulates make the kitchen atmosphere unhealthy for employees.
-That’s exactly why every state has a set of regulations which have to be followed by restaurants.
-Installing ventilation hoods helps keep a kitchen air uncontaminated from particulates and, therefore, keeps the kitchen staff protected from various types of respiratory ailments.
+That’s exactly why every state has a set of regulations that have to be followed by restaurants.
+Installing ventilation hoods helps keep kitchen air uncontaminated from particulates and, therefore, keeps the kitchen staff protected from various types of respiratory ailments.

 It’s important to keep a commercial kitchen safe from any kind of fire hazards.
 There are building codes that you need to follow to avoid accidents that can happen due to fire.
 Installation of a fire suppression system helps you prevent the occurrence of fire and quickly put out the fire in case it happens.
-The fire suppression system uses an inert gas along with other chemicals that can extinguish fire before damage is caused.
+The fire suppression system uses an inert gas along with other chemicals that can extinguish the fire before damage is caused.
 To further minimize the occurrence of fire, you should make sure the ventilation hoods are cleaned on a frequent basis.

-Restaurant HVAC System Maintenance
+Restaurant Kitchen HVAC System Maintenance

 The HVAC system of your restaurant kitchen needs maintenance regularly.
 If you ignore it, you can expose your appliances and equipment to potential damage while also putting the safety and comfort of your employees and customers at risk.
-Therefore, you should always keep a close watch on even the minor issues and keep your HVAC system free from faults and errors by giving it the necessary maintenance on a regular basis.
+Therefore, you should always keep a close watch on even minor issues and keep your HVAC system free from faults and errors by giving it the necessary maintenance on a regular basis.
 Most importantly, you should prepare your HVAC system for the best output when the season changes from winter to summer.

 Here are some key steps that should be followed to keep the HVAC system fully functional and avoid catastrophic problems:

 First of all, the HVAC system requires an external inspection.
 Harsh weather conditions can impact the functioning of the mechanical equipment by damaging one or more of its components.
-Look for signs of damage in the HVAC cabinet, the condenser coils and the evaporator coils.
-See if your air conditioning unit has refrigerant leaks and if the air flow is uniform.
+Look for signs of damage in the HVAC cabinet, the condenser coils, and the evaporator coils.
+See if your air conditioning unit has refrigerant leaks and if the airflow is uniform.
 The coils and filters of the system need frequent cleaning to keep the HVAC system working to its maximum potential.

 Electrical Service Panel Inspection